hfiref0x/UACME/README.md

 * 10 - Fixed only in Windows 10 TH2 starting from build 10548;
 * 11 - Fixed in Windows 10 starting from first preview builds, earlier OS versions got KB3045645/KB3048097 fix;
 * 12 - Fixed in Windows 10 TH2 starting from 10565 build;
+* 13 - Fixed in Windows 10 RS1 starting from public 14316 build;
-* 14 - Fixed in Windows 10 TH2 starting from 10548 build.
+* 14 - Fixed in Windows 10 TH2 starting from 10548 build;
+* 15 - Fixed in Windows 10 RS1 starting from public 14316 build;
+* 16 - Fixed in Windows 10 RS1 starting from public 14316 build.

 # Protection
 * UAC turned on maximum level and full awareness about every window it will show;